paulrobertlloyd/paulrobertlloyd-v4/src/presentations/2013/09/mk_geek_night_6/index.md

 title: Fear, Uncertainty and Doubt
 date: 2013-09-19T20:30:00+01:00
 summary: 'We have become increasingly reliant upon a small number of web services, most of which emanate from a small centre of innovation: Silicon Valley.'
-image:
+photo:
   url: /presentations/2013/09/mk_geek_night_6/image.jpg
   alt: A corrupted image of the California state flag.
 tags:
   - featured
 slides:
-  - image:
+  - photo:
       url: 1.png
     notes: |
       Much of what I’m going to say tonight could be described as pure FUD – cynical nonsense and fear-mongering.
 Yet fear, uncertainty and doubt – these are real human emotions that can be too easily brushed aside in the face of valid concerns or criticism.

       We have entered into relationships with powerful organisations.
 These are organisations we will declare our undying love for, but I want to question whether we’ve taken the time to consider the consequences of doing so.
-  - image:
+  - photo:
       url: 2.jpg
     notes: |
       I fear for the future of the World Wide Web.